tholden/RobustRealRateRulesReplication/README.md

 * The MATLAB script `Main.m` generates all needed outputs, in the `Outputs` directory.
 * The functions in the folder `private` are called by `Main.m` to perform various sub-tasks.

+The source GitHub repository also contains the MATLAB script `MakeRelease.m` which builds the release package based on the source files.

 ### License for Code